panmengxin/SST_malaria_paper/README.md

 # SST_malaria_paper
 The source code and exampled datasets for the paper entitled "Beyond ENSO: Harnessing Tropical Ocean Variability in Long-lead Vector-borne Disease Prediction by Pan et al."

-We provides two main functions for analyzing relationships between sea surface temperature anomalies (SSTA) and disease incidence:
+We provides two main functions for analyzing relationships between sea surface temperature anomalies (SSTA) and disease incidence, and identify the dynamic SST index:

-# 1. correlation_map_function
-Generates correlation maps between SSTA fields and disease incidence (e.g., malaria) anomaly time series.

-**the dataset we provide:**
+**1. the dataset we provide:**
 - SSTA field data: the sea surface temperature anomaly fields in 1st epiweek of 1999 to 17th epiweek of 2023
     #For each grid, the SST anomaly (SSTA) is calculated by subtracting the seasonally varying climatology from the raw SST value to remove the seasonal cycle.
     #To match the period of the malaria dataset, we reorganized the daily SSTA field into each epidemiological week.